Streeterville

-Streeterville is a neighborhood in the Near North Side community area of Chicago, Illinois, United States, north of the Chicago River.
-It is bounded by the river on the south, the Magnificent Mile portion of Michigan Avenue on the west, and Lake Michigan on the north and east, according to most sources, although the city of Chicago recognizes only a small portion of this region as Streeterville.
-Thus, it can be described as the Magnificent Mile plus all land east of it.
+Streeterville is a neighborhood in the Near North Side community area of Chicago, Illinois, United States.
+Located north of the Chicago River, it is bounded by the river on the south, the Magnificent Mile portion of Michigan Avenue on the west, and Lake Michigan on the north and east.
 The tourist attraction of Navy Pier and Ohio Street Beach extend out into the lake from southern Streeterville.
 To the north, the East Lake Shore Drive District, where the Drive curves around the shoreline, may be considered an extension of the Gold Coast.
 The majority of the land in this neighborhood is reclaimed sandbar.

 Named for George Streeter, the neighborhood contains a combination of hotels, restaurants, professional office centers, residential high rises, universities, medical facilities, and cultural venues.
 The area has undergone increased development in the early 21st century as numerous empty lots in Streeterville have been converted into commercial and residential properties, especially in the southern part of the neighborhood.
 The neighborhood had earlier experienced booms following World War I and World War II.